 3. Those who identify as a minority have been offered the opportunity to join those from the Leadership team to speak with an external Diversity Councilor.
 In Process.

 4. Diversity and Inclusion anti-racism workshops and training for all staff and Board members will take place to ensure the most inclusive space possible for all.
 September 2020.

 5. The wording in job postings will ensure all future employees we be considered without regard to race, religion, colour, age, sex, national origin, sexual identity, gender identity, genetic disposition, neurodiversity, disability, or any other minority.
-In Process.
+September 2020.

 6. Planning of exhibitions will be reviewed to ensure our values and commitments are incorporated in their content.
 In Process.

 7. Creators of our exhibitions and programs will reflect the BIPOC artistic community.
 Immediately.

 8. A banner that reads “150-plus years of resistance, unsettling 150” which was draped across the top of the large Canadian Flag, on the front of THEMUSEUM, during the sesquicentennial year will be on display permanently.
 August 2020.

 9. All visiting school groups and campers will be read the land acknowledgment plaque at our front entrance, allowing time for questions.
 Immediately.